GUEST COLUMN: John B. Mann

 The beautiful baby that captures your heart as he or she sleeps in a crib could be traded in for a brand new shiny Ferrari, to paraphrase Sam Hananel of the Huffington Post.
 Are you willing to make the deal?
 Probably not.

-The government reported in 2012 that, for children born in that year, it will cost a middle-income family $235,000 to raise a child to the age of seventeen.… Read the rest
+The government reported in 2012 that, for children born in that year, it will cost a middle-income family $235,000 to raise a child to the age of seventeen.
+In other words, according to this report, a person can choose to raise a child, or buy one of the most expensive cars made. … Read the rest

 Mark K. Campbell